felias-fogg/dw-link/docs/quickstart.md

 You can turn your Arduino UNO into a hardware debugger that can be used for embedded debugging of classic AVR chips under [Arduino IDE 2](https://docs.arduino.cc/software/ide-v2/tutorials/getting-started-ide-v2/).
 Takes less than one hour.

-If you want to debug your classic AVR chips without using Arduino IDE 2, consult the alternative quickstart guide for [AVR-GDB debugging](quickstart-AVR-GDB.md).
+If you want to debug your classic AVR chips without using Arduino IDE 2, consult the alternative quickstart guide for [AVR-GDB debugging](https://github.com/felias-fogg/dw-link/blob/master/docs/quickstart-AVR-GDB.md).

-***Windows users:*** Sorry, but the tool *dw-server.exe* appears to be judged as malware and will be deleted by the Windows Defender.
-I will try to find a workaround!

 ## What you need